 The purpose of the award is to nationally recognize an NACNS member for outstanding professional achievement as a Clinical Nurse Specialist (CNS) Preceptor.
-The award acknowledges a CNS preceptor who has demonstrated commitment to teach, coach and mentor CNS students and/or CNS new graduates to achieve CNS competencies in the nurse, patient, and organizational spheres as reflected in the NACNS Statement on CNS Practice and Education.
+The award acknowledges a CNS preceptor who has demonstrated commitment to teach, coach and mentor CNS students and/or CNSs new to the role; to achieve CNS competencies in the nurse, patient, and organizational spheres as reflected in the NACNS Statement on CNS Practice and Education (3rd Edition).

 Please review the criteria and submit a completed application with corresponding rationale supporting candidates who you recommend for this award.

 The application period will be October 10-November 6, 2023.

 - The candidate must be nominated by a colleague who can affirm and speak to the candidate’s CNS work.

 - Candidate meets their state of residence’s requirements for CNS recognition by their state board of nursing.

 - Active membership in NACNS for at least the past 2 years.

 - The candidate must have at least 3 years of experience as a Clinical Nurse Specialist.